Hate crime laws in the United States: Church Arson Prevention Act (1996)

 The S. 1980 (104th): Church Arson Prevention Act of 1996 was introduced to Congress on June 19, 1996, but died because the Senate Committee found some places for improvement of the bill.
 It was sponsored by Republican Duncan Faircloth.
 On May 23, 1996, the House of Representatives introduced H.R.
 3525 (104th): Church Arson Prevention Act.
 The Act was passed by both houses in Congress and signed by President Bill Clinton on July 3, 1996.
 This bill became law number Pub.L.
 104–155.
 It was sponsored by Republican Henry Hyde.
 The bill was summarized by the Congressional Research Service as follows: "[the Church Arson Prevention Act of 1996] makes Federal criminal code prohibitions against, and penalties for, damaging religious property or obstructing any person's free exercise of religious beliefs applicable where the offense is in, or affects, interstate commerce."
 One of the changes in the bill was the sentence increase for "defacing or destroying any religious real property because of race, color, or ethnic characteristics..." from 10 to 20 years.
 It also changed the statute of limitations from five years to seven years after the date the crime was committed.
 It reauthorizes the Hate Crimes Statistics Act.

 Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act (2009)

-On October 28, 2009, President Obama signed the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, attached to the National Defense Authorization Act for Fiscal Year 2010, which expanded existing United States federal hate crime law to apply to crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability, and dropped the prerequisite that the victim be engaging in a federally protected activity.
+On October 28, 2009, President Obama signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, attached to the National Defense Authorization Act for Fiscal Year 2010, which expanded existing United States federal hate crime law to apply to crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability, and dropped the prerequisite that the victim be engaging in a federally protected activity.

 Emmett Till Antilynching Act (2022)

-On March 29, 2022, President Joe Biden signed the Emmett Till Antilynching Act, which expanded existing United States federal hate crime law to apply to the crime of lynching, defining it as an act of two or more people in a conspiracy to maim or kill a person based on real or perceived traits of a victim as protected under federal law.
-It was the first anti-lynching bill to be passed by Congress following over 200 bills filed since the Reconstruction era.